ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_GetEquipmentPlantCodes.md

 Ƭ **GetEquipmentPlantCodesResults**: `Object`

-Objects found in the NhtsaResponse 'Results' array of GetEquipmentPlantCodes endpoint
+Objects found in the `Results` array of `GetEquipmentPlantCodes` endpoint response.

-**`Alias`**

-GetEquipmentPlantCodesResults

 #### Type declaration